Operation Condor

-Victims included dissidents and leftists, union and peasant leaders, priests, monks and nuns, students and teachers, intellectuals, and suspected guerrillas such as prominent union leader Marcelo Santuray in Argentina or journalist Carlos Prats in Chile.
+Victims included dissidents and leftists, union and peasant leaders, priests, monks and nuns, students and teachers, intellectuals, and suspected guerrillas such as prominent union leader Marcelo Santuray in Argentina or general Carlos Prats in Chile.
 Condor operatives participated in tactics such as death flights.
 In Chile, anyone suspected of being a communist sympathizer could become regarded as a terrorist by Pinochet's government and targeted by Operation Condor.
 Condor's initial members were the governments of Argentina, Bolivia, Chile, Paraguay, and Uruguay; Brazil signed the agreement later on.
 Ecuador and Peru later joined the operation in a more peripheral role.
 However, a letter which was written by renowned DINA assassin Michael Townley in 1976 noted the existence of a network of individual Southern Cone secret polices known as Red Condor.
 Declassified documents revealed that US intelligence agencies had intimate knowledge of Operation Condor through inside sources and monitored the operation.

 With tensions between Chile and Argentina rising and Argentina severely weakened as a result of Argentina's loss in the Falklands War to the British military, the Argentine junta fell in 1983.
 The ramifications led to more South American dictatorships falling.
 The fall of the Argentine junta has been regarded as marking the end of Operation Condor.
 J. Patrice McSherry has argued that aspects of Operation Condor fit the definition of state terrorism.

 Antecedents

 Operation Condor, which took place in the context of the Cold War, had the tacit approval and material support of the United States.
 In 1968, U.S. General Robert W. Porter Jr. stated that:

 to facilitate the coordinated employment of internal security forces within and among Latin American countries, we are ... endeavoring to foster inter-service and regional cooperation by assisting in the organization of integrated command and control centers; the establishment of common operating procedures; and the conduct of joint and combined training exercises.

-According to American historian J. Patrice McSherry, based on formerly secret CIA documents from 1976, in the 1960s and early 1970s plans were developed among international security officials at the U.S. Army School of the Americas and the Conference of American Armies to deal with perceived threats in South America from political dissidents.
+According to American historian J. Patrice McSherry, based on formerly secret CIA documents from 1976, in the 1960s and early 1970s plans were developed among international security officials at the US Army School of the Americas and the Conference of American Armies to deal with perceived threats in South America from political dissidents.
 A declassified CIA document dated 23 June 1976 explains that "in early 1974, security officials from Argentina, Chile, Uruguay, Paraguay, and Bolivia met in Buenos Aires to prepare coordinated actions against subversive targets".
 According to the CIA, Operation Condor was a cooperative mission enabled by Chile, Argentina, Uruguay, Paraguay, Brazil and Bolivia.
 The cooperation between the countries for intelligence and security services had existed from as early as February 1974 to late May 1976 when it was formalized.

 Members of Condor coordinated their activities with one another, established a special network for communication, and constructed various types of training.
 Some of which included psychological warfare.

 The program was developed following a series of military coups d'état in South America: